googlypie/G26C1-22FM/README.txt

 For those who are asking if it can run DOOM:
 I have no idea.
 It's faster than the CPUs that ran DOOM, but I don't have the time to program DOOM for it.

+Also, fun fact, I have not seen any CPU faster than this one that is written in Luau.
+This may be the fastest CPU ever built within Luau.
+Or just Roblox.
+Either way.